Shop Subscribe

 1. Organize a charity drive

-Whether class-wide or school wide, charity drives can be a wonderful way to encourage students to give.
-Talk to your local food pantry or shelter to find out specific needs for items and encourage students to bring in donations.
+Whether class-wide or school-wide, charity drives can be a wonderful way to encourage students to give.
+Talk to your local food pantry or shelter to find specific needs and encourage students to bring in donations.
 Be sure to share any thank you letters with your students so they can see how much they impacted their local community.

 2. Help out a club in need

-For older students, this might mean spending some time volunteering with a community organization such as a senior center.
+For older students, this might mean volunteering with a community organization such as a senior center.
 For younger students, choose a project on your school campus that needs some helping hands.
-From school yard clean up days to spending time with the elderly, having hands-on experience with volunteering can help teach children the value of kindness.
+From schoolyard clean-up days to spending time with the elderly, having hands-on experience with volunteering can help teach children the value of kindness.

 3. Create a “nice things” list

-For many children, self-confidence is a major issue, particularly in the middle grades.
-Have students create “nice” lists giving compliments to one another in class.
-Lists can be turned in for teacher checking and then given to the students as holiday memento and a thank you.
-Seeing how their classmates react to kind words can be an eye opening experience for children.
+Self-confidence can be a major issue for some students, particularly in the middle grades.
+Have students create “nice” lists complimenting one another in class.
+Lists can be turned in for teacher checking and then given to the students as holiday mementos and thank you.
+Seeing how their classmates react to kind words can be an eye-opening experience for children.

 4. Letter writing campaign